torres-alexis/OSDR_Tutorials_OLD/source/pages/guides/using_the_osdr_public_aws_s3_bucket.md

-# Using the OSDR public AWS S3 Bucket
+# Using the OSDR Public AWS S3 Bucket

 ## Getting Started with AWS and OSDR Data